Most insurance accepted. Click for details

 If you would like more information on our intensive workshops, please contact one of our Admissions Specialists.

 Addiction is a disease with physical, psychological, spiritual, and relational components.
 Just stopping the use of a drug doesn’t teach us anything about how to maintain sobriety.
 It takes time to learn how to use the skills taught in treatment.
-Longer-term treatment provides the opportunity to learn and practice these skills.
+The more time someone can commit to treatment, the more opportunities they have to learn and practice these skills.

 Our compassionate team will keep you as comfortable as possible in our luxurious treatment center overlooking the San Francisco Bay.
 Please contact us to learn more about how we can help you.